- Admissions and Records

 Student Union fees - All students are subject to a $1 per unit Student Union Fee.
 Student Union Fees will not exceed $10 for the academic year and are not covered by the BOG waiver.
 These fees are used to maintain the Student Center and are only applicable to courses based at the Pleasant Hill campus.

 Student activity fee - The voluntary $5 Student Activity Fee allows student government to provide funding for student-related activities and services.
 The Student Activity Fee is voluntary.
-Refund forms are available online, at the Cashier’s Office, Student Life Office and Welcome/Information Center.
+Refund forms are available online, at the Cashier’s Office, Student Life Office.
 Refund forms must be submitted in person or by U.S. mail to the DVC Cashier’s Office ONLY.
-Request for refund forms must be received within the first two weeks of instruction for a full semester class, or before 10 percent of the class time for a short-term class.
+Requests for refund forms must be received within the first two weeks of instruction for a full semester class, or before 10 percent of the class time for a short-term class.
 Refund checks will be issued monthly after the first two weeks of instruction each semester.

 Materials fees - Some courses require additional materials fees.
-See course schedule for details.
+See course notes for details.

-Parking fees - Parking permits are only available for purchase on WebAdvisor.
-Summer term parking permits are $20.
-Fall and spring term parking permits are $40.
+Parking fees - Parking permits are only available for purchase on InSite/WebAdvisor.
+Summer term parking permits are $25.
+Fall and spring term parking permits are $48 or $25 mid-semester (after the ninth week).
 Permits are not available for purchase on campus.
 You will find the link on WebAdvisor’s Academic Services menu.

 Machines located in campus parking lots will offer daily parking permits at a cost